 Personal trainers and physical therapists often sell resistance bands for exercise.
 You can also purchase them from online retailers like Amazon.

-The color represents the tension level of the band.
+The color represents the band’s tension level.
 These colors are not always consistent between brands.

 It’s a matter of preference, although some brands offer much higher quality than others.
 Theraband is a brand that is often respected and used by personal trainers and physical therapists.